New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 Just because people see your website does not mean they are motivated to engage with it.
 Just because people are trying out your service doesn’t mean they are mentally prepared to start the journey.
 You need to think about and optimize the motivation people have when they discover your product or service.

 As the first experience phase in Octalysis Gamification, Discovery differs from Kevin Werbach’s initial “Identity,” phase of a system, which is the initiation of an identity within a gamified system.
 This could involve the creation of an account, signing on for a service, and choosing your profile type – basically the “Who You Are.”
-(In Amy Jo Kim’s three phase system, the player experience starts off with Onboarding).
+Amy Jo Kim, another respected game designer and gamification professional, uses a three phase system and the player experience starts off with Onboarding.

 My view is that “Identity” would actually qualify as part of Onboarding, as when you “Onboard” someone, you have them figure out what the game is and where they stand in the game.